A dual degree program

 The program offers small class sizes, state-of-the-art training and laboratory facilities, and learning from highly educated practitioners with a wealth of industry experience.
-On a fulltime basis, students can complete the program in as little as 2-1/2 years on the University’s trimester schedule.
 A personal advisor is assigned to each student.